Midnight in the Garden of Good and Evil: Title

-The title alludes to the hoodoo notion of "midnight," the period between the time for good magic (11:30 P.M. to midnight) and the time for evil magic (midnight to 12:30 A.M.).
+The title alludes to the hoodoo notion of "midnight," the period between the time for good magic (11:30pm to midnight) and the time for evil magic (midnight to 12:30am).

-Although Bonaventure Cemetery is the focus in the book, "the garden of good and evil" refers principally to the cemetery in Beaufort, South Carolina, where Dr. Louis Buzzard, the husband of Minerva, the folk-magic practitioner who figures in the story, is buried.
+Although Bonaventure Cemetery is the focus in the book, "the garden of good and evil" refers principally to Citizens Cemetery in Beaufort, South Carolina, where Dr. Buzzard, the common-law partner of folk-magic practitioner Minerva, is buried.
 It is over his grave that Minerva performed the incantations to ensure a more successful result in the retrial for the case of Jim Williams.
 (The marriage between Minerva and Dr. Buzzard was the invention of John Berendt.
-Dr. Buzzard was based on Stephen Robinson, who died in 1947, aged 86.)
+Dr. Buzzard was based on Stephen Robinson, who died in 1947, aged 61 or 62.)

 Cover

-The Bird Girl statue, designed both as art and as a birdseed holder, was originally located at Savannah's historic Bonaventure Cemetery.
+The Bird Girl statue, designed both as art and as a birdseed holder, was originally located in Bonaventure Cemetery.
 A Savannah photographer, Jack Leigh, was commissioned to take a photograph for the cover of the book.
 The cover image became immediately iconic, with author John Berendt calling it "one of the strongest covers I've ever seen", and the statue became a popular stop for tourists.
 Owing to rising concerns about the integrity of the statue and the cemetery's privacy, Bird Girl was relocated in 1997 for display in Telfair Museums in Savannah.

 Legacy

 In 1993, the year before the book's publication, Savannah had five million visitors, who spent almost $600 million during their time in the city.
 Two years after the book's release, Savannah was seeing a 46% increase in tourism.
 Twenty years later, the number of visitors to the city had jumped to 12.5 million, spending $2.2 billion.
+Joseph Marinelli, president of the Savannah Convention and Visitors Bureau, does not attribute the city's popularity growth entirely to Midnight, but that it had a significant impact.
+In 1994, the estimated number of visitors to Savannah was five million people; in 2022, it was over 17 million.

+Patrick Monahan, former County and Interim City Manager, believes that Savannah's popularity was also assisted by the city's air having been improved around the time of the book's release.
+This occurred when Union Camp paper mill's smokestacks were scrubbed clean of sulfur dioxide particulates, thus eliminating the "odor of rotten eggs" permeating Savannah's streets.

+Dorothy Kingery, Jim Williams's sister, did not like the book.
+"She kept everything hush-hush," explained Sonny Seiler, the Williams family attorney, "but now she lets tourists go through Mercer–Williams House.
+But they cannot talk about the unpleasantness or what went on in that study on the first floor."

+The story was turned into a musical in 2024 with lyrics and music by Jason Robert Brown and book by Taylor Mac.